harrystuart/tfworldhackathon/README.md

 [Violin demo](https://www.youtube.com/watch?v=XcESDdsb3PU)

-To replicate my results, just clone this repo and run `scripts/WGAN-GP.py` after modifying `DATA_DIR`.
+To create your own MusicGAN, just clone this repo and run `scripts/WGAN-GP.py` after modifying `DATA_DIR` and `INSTRUMENT`.
 I used [this](http://deepyeti.ucsd.edu/cdonahue/wavegan/data/mancini_piano.tar.gz) data after converting the files to wave.
 The violin data I used was just scraped from Youtube.

+Training expects a GPU and will take several hours to achieve resonable results.
+Due to time limitations for the hackathon, I only trained for a few hours, but better results are possible if trained for a longer duration.

 Run `tensorboard --logdir logs/train` to view generator and critic loss with Tensorboard.